osisoft/AVEVA-Adapter-BACnet-Docs/content/troubleshooting/troubleshoot-pi-adapter-for-bacnet.md

 1. Navigate to [egress endpoints configuration](xref:EgressEndpointsConfiguration) and verify each configured endpoint's **Endpoint** property and credentials are correct.

-    * For a PI server or EDS endpoint, verify **UserName** and **Password**.
+    * For a PI Server or EDS endpoint, verify **UserName** and **Password**.
-    * For an OCS endpoint, verify **ClientId** and **ClientSecret**.
+    * For an OSIsoft Cloud Service (OCS) endpoint, verify **ClientId** and **ClientSecret**.

 ## Check connectivity

 Perform the following steps to verify active connections to the data source and egress endpoints.

+1. Based on your egress endpoints, verify that data values are updating.

-1. Start PI Web API and verify that the PI point values are  updating or start OCS and verify that the stream values are updating.
+    * For PI Server, send a request to the PI Web API to verify that PI point values are updating.
+Use Postman or a Web browser to send the request.

+        Alternatively, use any PI Client software to read point values from the PI Data Archive directly.

+    * For OCS, view the OCS portal to verify that data streams are updating.

+        Alternatively, you can use Postman to send an API request to verify data streams.

-1. If configured, use a health endpoint to determine the status of the adapter.
+2. If configured, use a health endpoint to determine the status of the adapter.

     For more information, see [Health and diagnostics](xref:HealthAndDiagnostics).